oacore/dashboard/texts/doi/coverage.md

 percent-label: of records covered
 percent-label-tooltip: Percentage of outputs with a DOI within the repository collection.
 enrichment-label: more available
 enrichment-label-tooltip: CORE has discovered more DOIs which are not listed in the repository.
-Become a CORE <a href='https://core.ac.uk/membership'>Sustaining Member</a> to download the CSV file with these records.
 ---

 We have found **{{ count }}** more DOIs that can be added to your repository.